vergissberlin/railwayapp-codimd/README.md

 ## 👩‍💻 How to Use

-1. When you configure your CodiMD connection, use your custom URL as the host but be aware that **the port is 443**!
-Example: `https://demo-codimd.up.railway.app:443`.
-2. Use the token in the environment variables to authenticate
-3. Setup bucket name and organization name in the environment variables
+1. Setup your credentials in the environment variables
-4. Use codimd version 2.0 or above

 ## 🐳  Local Development